KlausMu/esp32-co2monitor/README.md

 upload_port = <ip-adress of your ESP32, see serial log>
 ```
 On how to do it with the Arduino IDE, see the video above.

+I recommend to activate OTA only when needed for uploading a new firmware.
+As soon as you activate OTA it takes about 10K of heap space, which leads to an unstable ESP32 (reboot after some days, hours or even minutes, usually when receiving a WiFi packet).
+It seems the the CO2 monitor already needs a lot of heap space for normal operation.
+Activate OTA via sending a MQTT message to "esp32_co2/cmnd/OTA" with payload "ON" and then upload the new firmware.

+Same holds for using a seperate thread for checking for OTA updates.
+Creating a seperate thread for this takes also about 10k of heap space, so I don't recommend it.
+I had instability issues when doing it that way.
+It's also fine to check for OTA updates in the main loop.

 ### Serial logging
 If you have no serial connection, how can you get debug messages?
 For this I'm using the library <a href="https://github.com/jandrassy/TelnetStream">jandrassy/TelnetStream</a>.
 Instead of using "Serial.print(...)" you simply use "TelnetStream.print(...)".
 Then you can use a telnet connection to your ESP32 to get debug messages.